In spite of the fact that BWGGDT are always at the forefront of social justice movements:

 - The mainstream Black, civil rights and anti-racism movements/discourse is dominated by Black Western cis gendered heterosexual men.

-- The dominant discourse erases the voices/bodies/experiences of BWGGD survivors that look like ours
+- The dominant discourse erases the voices/bodies/experiences of BWGGDT survivors that look like ours

-- Nneka sat on the Federal Advisory Council on Gender-Based Violence and repeatedly asked the question “What about BWGGD?”
+- Nneka sat on the Federal Advisory Council on Gender-Based Violence and repeatedly asked the question “What about BWGGDT?”

 In 2008, Moya Bailey coined term misogynoir to describe to “the anti-Black racist misogyny that Black women experience.”
 Moya Bailey’s use of the term Black women includes “nonbinary, agender, and gender-variant Black folks whose experiences of misogynoir are intimately connected with a misgendering of them.”